The Wetlands process

-The Sedona Wetlands Preserve occupies approximately 27 acres in Effluent Management Area 2, which is located south of the Sedona Waste Water Reclamation Plant.
-The wetlands consist of six basins, with a total water surface area of approximately 12.2 acres or 9.6 million gallons.
-The water within these basins is supplied by effluent from the Sedona WWRP which is treated to meet A+ Effluent Quality Standards.
-This is the highest treatment standard under current Arizona regulations.
-Processes consist of biological treatment, clarification, filtration, and ultra-violet (UV) disinfection.
-Learn more about the Water Cycle occurring.
+The Sedona Wetlands Preserve occupies approximately 27 acres in Effluent Management Area 2 located south of the Sedona Wastewater Treatment facility.
+The wetlands comprise six basins with a total water surface area of 12.2 acres or 9.6 million gallons.
+The water is supplied by effluent from the treatment facility, treated to A+ effluent quality standards, the highest under Arizona regulations.
+Treatment processes include biological treatment, clarification, filtration, and ultra-violet disinfection.
+Learn more about the Water Cycle.

-The basins have various depth zones from very shallow to approximately 4 feet deep to accommodate a wide range of habitat.
-See a cross section of the plantings and wetlands here.
+The basin depth zones range from very shallow to approximately 4 feet deep to accommodate a wide range of habitat.
+View a cross section showing plantings and wetlands here.
 Wetland and upland plants are located within shallow water areas and above the water line to provide habitat, attract wildlife, and control erosion.
 Several islands are constructed within the basins to provide safe habitat and breeding areas for birds and other wildlife.

-The Northern Arizona Audubon Society offers seasonal birding field trips to the wetlands.
-These field trips are led by knowledgeable local birders and are open to everyone at no charge.
-For further information on dates and times, please go to their website to see the calendar of events..
+The Northern Arizona Audubon Society offers seasonal birding field trips to the wetlands at no charge.
+Visit the Audubon website for the calendar of events

 - Wildlife like edges.
 Look closely along the water’s edge.

-- Consider the time of day.
-Mornings and evenings usually offer the best viewing.
+- Mornings and evenings usually offer the best viewing.

-- Look for something that is “out of place” like a color or shape that is unusual.
+- Look for movement.
+Look for something that is “out of place” like a color or shape. that is unusual.

-- Move slowly, be patient, be quiet and use aids like binoculars.
+- Be quiet and use aids like binoculars.

-- Be alert for signs of wildlife like tracks, droppings, calls, feathers and nests.
+- Look for wildlife tracks, droppings, calls, feathers and nests.

 - Avoid brightly colored clothing.